Biofuels

 Recycling waste wood

-Waste residue processing machinery is also a key element for biofuel producers and has been designed specifically to meet the challenges of handling waste biomass products.
-Our Bruks Klöckner Rotom hammer hogs feature a two-step size-reduction process.
+Meanwhile, our Bruks Klöckner Rotom hammer hogs feature a two-step size-reduction process.
 A unique, powerful combination of swinging and fixed hammers makes them ideal for shredding bark, recycling waste wood and other waste timber products.

 WOOD RESIDUE PROCESSING SOLUTIONS